 Subjects Learned in One Language

 Mathematics was selected to be delivered in English only for the following reasons: 1) Mathematics is less language dependent than science or social studies and therefore supports the minority child, traditionally the most disadvantaged of the two, 2) Mathematics is generally a more hands-on subject with numerous manipulatives available, 3) Mathematics is more universal and its content cuts across both languages, and 4) Generally speaking, Spanish speaking parents can usually better assist their children in mathematics than in other subject areas due to the strong math education traditionally found in Latin countries.
 Similarly, science and social studies being more language dependent were selected to be delivered in Spanish only in order to ensure a strong minority language curriculum that would support both learners and help compensate for the strong dominance of the English language.
 The model is designed to increase the chance of learners achieving full literacy in both languages by the end of 5th grade.
 Although this model separates language of instruction for content areas by subject rather than time, students receive approximately 50% of their instruction in each language.
-Language arts is taught in both languages beginning second grade.
+Language arts is taught in both languages beginning 2nd grade.
 The time usually allotted for mathematics is equal to the time for science and social studies combined.
 And the language for all other activities alternates daily.
-As a result, the model is 50/50 in both content area and time.
+As a result, the model is 50/50 in both content area and time beginning 2nd grade.

 Conceptual Refinement Supports L2 Learner & Academic Rigor